-The reset button is used to reboot the system.
+The reset button reboots the system.

 Power

 The main power switch is used to apply or remove power from the power supply to the server system.
 Turning off system power with this button removes the main power but keeps standby power supplied to the system.